guillaume-gouchon/phonepad.js/README.md

-# Add Gamepads and Phonepads support to your HTML5 game !
+# Add Gamepads and Phonepads support to your HTML5 games !

 ## Demo